 It is quite common for F-1 students to find that their F-1 status will expire before their H-1B status becomes valid.
-If you are in such a position, you may be eligible for an automatic extension of your F-1 status.
+If you are in such a position, you might be eligible for an automatic extension of your F-1 status.
 Let's look at how to take advantage of this possibility.

 F-1 students whose employers file an H-1B petition on their behalf within certain time limits and request a start date of the following October 1 (the first day of the upcoming fiscal year) will receive an automatic extension of their status.
 (This comes from a U.S. Department of Homeland Security (DHS) regulation issued in April 2008.)

 To be eligible, your employer must file the change of status prior to the expiration of your F-1 status.
 You probably won't find this expiration date written down anywhere.
 When you entered the United States on an F-1 visa, the Customs and Border Protection officer who admitted you might have put the letters "D/S" on your entry stamp; or more likely, if you were admitted in 2013 or thereafter, would have entered this notation into a computer system, which you can find on your online I-94.

 D/S stands for "duration of status."
 U.S. immigration law defines this as the period required to complete your studies, plus one year of practical training, plus 60 days.
 Therefore, in order to qualify for the automatic extension, you must file your H-1B petition during this period of time.
 If uncertain when your F-1 status expires, consult with your international student services office.

 Your employer must also request an October 1 start date, to conform with the availability of a limited supply of H-1B visas at the beginning of the fiscal year, which begins on October 1.
 However, employers are allowed to file H-1B petitions six months in advance of the requested start date of your H-1B status.
 Since there has been a shortage of H-1B visas in recent years, most employers of H-1B workers apply in April for an October 1 start date.